kfjahnke/envutil/README.md

 multi-ISA builds (the default) will produce binary for all ISAs which may occur in the given CPU family and dispatch to the variant which is best suited to the CPU detected at run-time. multi-ISA builds rquire highway.
-I am currently observing performance problems with multi-ISA builds (in the OOM of 30 percent), so if speed is your priority, go for single-ISA builds until this is resolved.
+I am currently observing performance drops with multi-ISA builds (in the OOM of 30 percent), so if speed is your priority, go for single-ISA builds until this is resolved.